 - Vanilla Extract: I like to use a combo of vanilla extract and lemon zest to give the base dough an extra boost of flavor.

 - Raspberries: While these taste amazing with red currants, they can be hard to come by so I have included the option to use raspberries instead.
 I usually use frozen raspberries because they are less expensive!

 - Lemon Juice: The lemon juice in this recipe is simply for the glaze to add a little zing on top of these sweet pastries.

 - Combine all streusel ingredients into a medium bowl.
-Rub the butter into the dry ingredients by hand until there are no dry bits left.
+Rub the butter and vanilla into the dry ingredients by hand until there are no dry bits left.
 Set aside.